APaskey/dradrian/content/post/testing/index.md

 *A positive PCR test* means that SARS-CoV-2 nucleic acid was detected in the nasal swab.
 More likely than not, this person has COVID and absolutely should isolate from others for 14 days.
 False positives are rare.

-*A negative PCR test* means that nucleic acid was not detected in the nasal swab (if someone was exposed within 5 days of the test, the could still be infected and “incubating,” but the test would not yet be positive).
+*A negative PCR test* means that nucleic acid was not detected in the nasal swab (if someone was exposed within 5 days of the test, they could still be infected and “incubating,” but the test would not yet be positive).
 Always interpret a negative test with caution.

 **Antigen tests:**